 The Maldivian archipelago appeared many centuries ago, during prehistoric times when a prehistoric volcano from the Indian Ocean went extinct.

 So, the islands you see today spread in the Maldivian archipelago are nothing else but the peaks of the extinct volcano.

-Because of the surrounded barrier of the reef, the islands are not accessible with cruise boats and the only way to get to these islands is by seaplane or speedboat.
+The only way to get to these islands is by seaplane or speedboat.